weaversa/cryptol-course/labs/Language/Basics.md

-This lab is a [literate](https://en.wikipedia.org/wiki/Literate_programming) Cryptol document—that is, it can be loaded directly into the Cryptol interpreter.
+This lab is a [literate](https://en.wikipedia.org/wiki/Literate_programming) Cryptol document, that is, it can be loaded directly into the Cryptol interpreter.
 Load this module from within the Cryptol interpreter running in the `cryptol-course` directory with: